 This seems to be a bit of a myth, however.
 While it was Napoleon’s empire that standardised much of Europe, there’s no evidence he was just being personally awkward.
-Some stories actually credit a revolutionary proclamation which argued that, because the aristocrats had rode on the left, the revolutionary thing to do would be to drive on the right.
+Some stories actually credit a revolutionary proclamation that argued that, because the aristocrats had ridden on the left, the revolutionary thing to do would be to drive on the right.

 No one seems to know for certain.
 And the US switched from left- to right-hand driving without any help from Napoleon – though again, whether this came about because of the mechanics of driving wagons that required several horses, or whether it was the work of standardisation-fan Henry Ford, is just as contested.

 The fact people drive on opposite sides of the road on either side of the English Channel, the Himalayas or the Sea of Japan doesn’t really matter much.
 Huge impassable natural features are generally a pretty good way of forcing people to think about which side of the road they’re meant to be on.